Vikseko/Circuit2cnf-gen/README.md

 # Circuit2cnf-gen
-CNF generator encoding LEC and inversion problems (for multipliers by now).
+CNF generator encoding LEC and inversion problems (for multipliers and summators by now).

 CNF generation follows one of two schemes:
-1. TA-program -> aag/aig -> CNF for multiplier inversion problem (with output corresponding to random input);
+1. TA-program -> aag/aig -> CNF for inversion problem (with output corresponding to random input);
 2. Aag + aag -> LEC CNF.

 ## Additional used apps: